tealeeseng/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-For this part of the assignment, you can ignore the missing values in the dataset.
+**For this part of the assignment, you can ignore the missing values in the dataset.**

-1. Calculate the total number of steps taken per day
+**1. Calculate the total number of steps taken per day**
 Code:

 ```r